OWI defense · Kenosha County

 Kenosha County

 Salem Lakes, the village formed when Silver Lake and Salem merged, straddles Highway 50 in western Kenosha County.
-Summer weekends bring sharp increases in OWI patrols on Highway 50 and at the Silver Lake speed transition, where the limit drops from 55 to 35 mph.
+The village dissolved its public-safety department in 2017, so police coverage is provided by the Kenosha County Sheriff.
+Summer weekends bring sharp increases in KCSO and State Patrol OWI activity on Highway 50, particularly at the Silver Lake speed transition where the limit drops from 55 to 35 mph.
 The Kenosha County Circuit Court handles prosecution.

 Patrol corridors